What Are the Northern Lights?

 Michael Reichmann’s Luminous Landscape site has several articles about photographing the Aurora, of which I recommend two:

-Keep in mind that they all photographed the Aurora in North America (Yukon and Alaska), where it is much colder than in Tromsø, and so they had to take special measures to protect their cameras and batteries.
+They all photographed the Aurora in North America (Yukon and Alaska), where it is much colder than in Tromsø, and so they had to take special measures to protect their cameras and batteries.

 Kosher Eating in Norway